%20(2).avif)

 Here are some reasons to use tools in the service mesh category:

-Linkerd is a strong fit for Kubernetes-first platforms that want straightforward mTLS and uniform telemetry with a smaller footprint than more feature-heavy meshes.
-Trade-offs can include fewer advanced traffic management features than some alternatives and limited applicability for non-Kubernetes workloads.
+Linkerd is typically a strong fit for Kubernetes-first platforms that want default-on mTLS and standardized telemetry with a smaller footprint.
+Trade-offs can include fewer advanced traffic management features than feature-heavy meshes, and it is generally not aimed at mixed VM and Kubernetes deployments.

 Common alternatives include Istio, Consul, and AWS App Mesh.
-For implementation details and operational guidance, see Linkerd documentation.
+For implementation details, see Linkerd documentation.

 Our experience with Linkerd helped us build repeatable rollout patterns, operational runbooks, and automation that let clients secure and observe Kubernetes service-to-service traffic while keeping performance predictable and day-2 operations practical.